-Construction Safety Week – Working at height; Know the risks and solutions
+Construction Safety Week – Working at height

-The main regulation concerning work at height in Ireland is the Safety, Health & Welfare at Work (General application) Regulations 2007.
+The main regulation concerning work at height in Ireland is the Safety, Health & Welfare at Work (General Application) Regulations 2007.
 This regulation goes into significant detail on the requirements and is accompanied by a thorough ‘Guide’ published by the HSA.

 A fall restraint lanyard (work positioning) is designed to be used in such a way that a fall is not possible, and the user does not get into the situation of falling or being suspended in mid-air.
 A fall arrest lanyard is designed with an element of stretch and shock absorption built in.
 In the event of a fall, the lanyard may extend by a number of metres before arresting the fall.
-Therefore, understanding the type of lanyard and designed work use is very important.
+Therefore, understanding the type of lanyard and suitable task use is very important.
 Stretch or retractable lanyards, or fall arrest blocks, can avoid some of these issues, but an understanding of how they work and the consequences of a fall are also required.

 It is worth mentioning industrial rope access techniques, purely based on the novelty of use in Ireland.
 Rope access techniques are seen as high risk as they rely on very individual protection, with personnel suspended by rope in a harness.
 Rope access is becoming more common in Ireland, but there are limited companies with Industrial Rope Access Trade Association (IRATA) personnel.
 Trained IRATA personnel can be a very good solution to an awkward or specific work at height task, that often gets overlooked.

 There is a huge amount of information and guidance available on the use of scaffolding, airbags, mobile scaffold towers, safety nets, crane man baskets, emergency procedures & rescue for work at height, which go into significant detail.